kbaggen/SPINDELMATE/README.md

 > 2. Install ESP Home Flasher (https://github.com/esphome/esphome-flasher/releases), e.g. flash program to flash install-bins onto the ESP32.
 The flash program also give your the possibility to see and view what going on inside logger.
 > 3. Download the Install-bin files accordingly under releases here at Github) (https://github.com/kbaggen/SPINDELMATE/releases).

 NOTICE!
-Please remember to hold and press “BOOT” during the start of upload to the ESP32.
+Please remember to hold and press “BOOT” during the start of upload to the ESP32 until after it states "Chip Info"!

 ### Setup (at https://spindelmate.bubble-logger.com/login.php)